MichalSvatos/portfolio/src/projects/2021-svacina/svacina.md

 ### Wordpress template for real-estate agent

-I coded and programmed a Wordpress theme with custom functionalities.
-I was in charge of both frontend and backend.
+**I coded and programmed a Wordpress theme with custom functionalities.** I was in charge of both frontend and backend.
 <br><br>
-**Features**
+##### Features
 - Advanced Custom Fields
-- database
+- MySQL database
-- custom post types
+- Custom post types
-- administration of properties
+- Administration of properties and their characteristics
+- Blog